If you’re worried about traveling during the hurricane season to Puerto Rico, you’re not alone.

 If you’re visiting Puerto Rico during the hurricane season, you should get travel insurance in case you need to make any last-minute changes to your trip.
 World Nomads travel insurance covers your pre-cancellation, your additional accommodation, and medical expenses in case of a hurricane.

-📚 Related Reading: Is Puerto Rico Safe?
+📚 Related Reading: Is it safe to travel to Puerto Rico right now?

 Tips for Visiting During Hurricane Season